 Firms quit CBI after second female worker alleges rape

-FTSE 100 firms Aviva and Phoenix pulled their membership to the group after the latest in a raft of misconduct allegations facing the CBI.
+FTSE 100 firms Aviva and Phoenix pulled membership after latest in raft of misconduct allegations facing the CBI

 Aviva and Phoenix have become the first major firms to publicly quit the Confederation of British Industry (CBI) following a second rape allegation from a woman working for the business group.